 - civic spaces

-The NPPF, Farrell Review and best practice guidance by professional institutions (i.e. RIBA, RTIP, LI, CABE) advise that local planning authorities should have local design/place reviews such as the PRP.
+The NPPF (National Planning Policy Framework), Farrell Review and best practice guidance by professional institutions (eg RIBA, RTIP, LI, CABE) advise that local planning authorities should have local design/place reviews such as the PRP.
 They show that early reviews save costs, reduce negotiation times and enhance the quality of designs and places.

-The panel helps enhance Croydon’s built environment to create an attractive destination for London and the south east.
-It supports the Council's commitment to ensure development leaves a legacy of vibrant places and design that will be loved and admired by residents and visitors alike.
+The panel helps enhance Croydon’s built environment create an attractive destination for London and the south east.
+It supports the council's commitment to ensure development leaves a legacy of vibrant places and design that will be loved and admired by residents and visitors alike.